 Anachronism Stew: Of a sort.
-For the Federation-expies, the tech, philosophies, and crew are all pretty blatantly based on those of The Next Generation, but the design of their ship more closely resembles that of the Classic Movie-era (Star Trek 1-6) Enterprise rather than the Enterprise-D (Star Trek The Next Generation).
+For the Federation expies, the tech, philosophies, and crew are all pretty blatantly based on those of The Next Generation, but the design of their ship more closely resembles that of the first six movies' Enterprise rather than the Enterprise-D.

 Quinn: Space is an unforgiving place.
 We all rely on each other out here, right down to the very air we breathe.
 That's why there's no room... for anyone who won't fight against all odds for every last breath, or for anyone who tries to turn someone else's survival into some cold equation.

-During a chapter based around the story The Cold Equations, on cross examination, the Transit General is asked a series of them: First, why haven't their ships yet been upgraded with Zero Point Energy systems, which would have rendered the fuel problems for the vessel in question non-existent?
+Armor-Piercing Question: During a chapter based around the story The Cold Equations, on cross-examination, the Transit General is asked a series of them: First, why haven't their ships yet been upgraded with zero-point energy systems, which would have prevented the fuel problems for the vessel in question?
 Better yet, why were there absolutely no contingency measures regarding life support or power supplies, which would be present even in 20th century space shuttles?
-The Transit General's only answer is that Zero-Point Energy tech is in committee regarding possible adaptation... and has been for fifty years.
-For why there are no backups?
-He doesn't have an answer for that.
+The Transit General's only answer is that ZPE tech is in committee regarding possible adaptation...and has been for 50 years.
+He doesn't have an answer for why there are no backups.

-An even better one, asked by the space ranger himself: How much does the pilot's chair weigh?note For those who don't get it, he's asking why the pilot didn't simply jetison nonessential weight, such as lockers, personal effects, food, chunks of the console, or yes, even the pilot's chair- which would probably equal the weight of the woman who was jetisoned and thus allow them both to live long enough to make it to the ground safely.
+An even better one, asked by the space ranger himself: How much does the pilot's chair weigh?note For those who don't get it, he's asking why the pilot didn't simply jettison nonessential weight, such as lockers, personal effects, food, chunks of the console, or even the pilot's chair — which would probably equal the weight of the woman who was jettisoned and thus allow them both to live long enough to make it to the ground safely.

 Cloning Body Parts: Matter replicators can be used to make replacement organs, and at least one company gave employees full scans as part of their medical benefits.
-And one character used that data to create a full clone of his dead wife.
+One character used those data to create a full clone of his dead wife.

-The Patoodines have a rather unique legal system: they launch criminals from a catapult a distance calculated by adding up the total and severity of your crimes.
+Cool and Unusual Punishment: The Patoodines have a rather unique legal system: They launch criminals from a catapult a distance calculated by adding up the total and severity of your crimes.
 If you live, you're free to go.
 But if your crimes are severe enough, well...

 Furthermore, once the terraforming is done, both planetary empires in charge of the area will step in for uplift/first contact procedures — again at the Fedorks' expense.